Vishnudevverse/Easy-RN/README.md

 ## 🚀 How to Use

-1. Download or copy the `react-native-helper.bat` file to any convenient location.
+1. Download or copy the `EasyReactNative.bat` file to any convenient location.

 2. (Optional) Add the script’s folder to your system `PATH` for easy access.